mwernerds/somescripts/Wmd/README.md

 and some options (look at the Makefile in /usr/share/Wmd) I use for my web pages.

 Hope this helps (as a starting point).
+Especially wmd -s might be helpful, which spawns a shell with a Makefile in place.
+You can then just do `make myfile.md` to generate plain Markdown (with R expanded) or `make myfile.html` to create HTML...